openedx/frontend-app-account/README.rst

 We don't have anything planned for the core of the MFE (the account settings page) - this MFE is currently in maintenance mode.
 There may be a replacement for IDV coming down the pipe, so that may be DEPRed.
-In the future, it's possible that demographics could be modeled as a plugin rather than being hard-coded into this MFE.

 License
 =======